 Common Troubleshooting Scenarios

-Troubleshooting HSRP can be straightforward if you know what to look for.
+Troubleshooting HSRP issues can be straightforward if you know what to look for.
 Here are some common scenarios and their solutions:

 Frequently Asked Questions about Hot Standby Router Protocol